Household Hazardous Waste

 CHaRM, the Center for Hard to Recycle Materials.
 Located in Atlanta and Athens, this center accepts a wide variety of household hazardous wastes (some fees may apply).

 To search for more options for your household hazardous waste disposal/recycling, visit https://earth911.com/

 Or contact your local city or county recycling or waste disposal department to inquire about local amnesty days.
 You can also email your questions to email@example.com.

 The processes described below involve either solidifying wastes for disposal via regular garbage service or using evaporation to "dispose" of the material.
 When using either method, be sure to work outside and wear rubber gloves and eye protection.
 Also, never mix more than one material when you’re preparing the items for disposal.

 Solidification.
 The idea here is to make the liquids solid so they may be disposed of with your regular household garbage.
-Sawdust or shredded newspaper will work, but for larger quantities, you’ll want to get cat litter, cheaper at auto parts stores; ask for oil dry.
-Double-line a garbage can with plastic garbage bags, add some of the oil dry and then some of the liquid waste.
-(Don’t add oil dry to the liquid, as it may splash.)
-Work outside, away from access by children or animals.
+Sawdust or shredded newspaper will work, but for larger quantities, you’ll want to use cat litter or oil dry.
+Work outside, away from areas used by children or animals.
+Double-line a garbage can with plastic garbage bags, add some of the cat litter/oil dry and then some of the liquid waste.
+(Don’t add cat litter/oil dry to the liquid, as it may splash).
+Be sure the bag will not be so heavy that you can’t handle it or that it might rupture.
 When the material has solidified, tie up the bag and place it in with your regular trash.
-Be sure the bag will not be so heavy that you can’t handle it, or that it ruptures.
-Wear gloves and safety glasses to prevent contact with the materials you’re handling.